“I am determined this generation will be the one that ends new cases of HIV within England by 2030”, Prime Minister said ahead of World AIDS Day | 10 Downing Street

 The testing is important to address health inequalities by reaching groups, such as people from ethnic minorities or women, who are less likely to attend sexual health services and may be disproportionately affected both by higher rates of some BBVs and stigma associated with BBV testing or diagnosis.

-Anne Aslett, Chief Executive Officer of the Elton John AIDS Foundation, said:
+Anne Aslett, Chief Executive Officer of the Elton John AIDS Foundation, recently said:

 Ahead of World AIDS Day, we welcome the UK government’s announcement today to provide £27 million in funding for opt-out testing in accident and emergency departments across England – an approach the Elton John AIDS Foundation first piloted with our partners in London boroughs in 2018.
 If we are to reach our shared goal of ending new HIV transmissions by 2030, we need to find the estimated 4,700 people living with undiagnosed HIV in the England and support the 11,000 people who are already diagnosed but who are either not in HIV care, not treated or not supported to achieve an undetectable viral load.